 How To Make Turkey Gravy

-Don’t have drippings: if you are making a Deep Fried Turkey you might not have any drippings, in that case you may want to make this Easy Giblet Gravy that doesn’t require drippings!
+Don’t have drippings: if you are making a Deep Fried Turkey you might not have any pan drippings, in that case you may want to make this easy Turkey Giblet Gravy that doesn’t require drippings!

 The options are endless!!
-We absolutely love a good side dish, some of our favorites are: Ultimate Mashed Potatoes, Sausage Stuffing, Cranberry Orange Sauce, Green Bean Casserole, & Gluten-Free Cornbread!
-And don’t forget some Pumpkin Pie for dessert and a glass of Mulled Wine.
+We absolutely love a good side dish recipe, some of our favorites are Ultimate Mashed Potatoes, Sausage Stuffing, Cranberry Orange Sauce, Dairy Free Green Bean Casserole, & Gluten-Free Cornbread!
+And don’t forget some Easy Pumpkin Pie for dessert and a glass of Mulled Wine.

 How To Carve A Turkey

-Carving a whole turkey might seem intimidating at first, but rest assured it is actually simpler than it looks.
+Carving a whole turkey might seem intimidating at first, but rest assured, it is actually fairly simple.
 If you follow our easy tutorial on How To Carve A Turkey you will see just how easy it is.
-Don’t forget to keep any leftover bones to make this Turkey Stock Recipe!
+Don’t forget to keep use the turkey carcass to make this Turkey Stock!

 Turkey FAQs